exasol/script-languages-release/doc/user_guide/usage.md

 #### Template flavors

 e.g. `template-Exasol-all-python-3.10`.
-These flavors have a minimal set of packages and are intended to use for customization.
+These flavors have a minimal set of packages and are intended to be used for customization.
 They can be modified and extended to create customized flavors.
+See the [section below](#How-to-customize-an-existing-flavor) for details.

 **For more details about the flavors please checkout their [documentation](../../flavors/README.md).**